myriadrf/LimeDFB/docs/docs/rx_path_top_litex/README.rst

 Source Endpoint Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases where downstream modules expects wider/narower bus width ``ep_conv`` module converts source endpoint from internal 128b width to desired source width.
-It is up to user to calculate proper bus width and use fast enough clock source to handle desired bandwith.
+In cases where downstream modules expect a wider/narrower bus width, the ``ep_conv`` module converts the source endpoint from an internal 128-bit width to the desired source width.
+It is up to the user to calculate the proper bus width and use a fast-enough clock source to handle the desired bandwidth.

 .. _source_cdc: